 Fight climate change with your fork

+Too many people overlook the central role of agriculture.
 When we think about our planet’s rising temperature, most of us concentrate on reducing greenhouse-gas emissions from cars, trucks, and other machines powered by fossil fuels.
-These emissions sources are worth our attention, yet another culprit receives far less than it deserves: the way we produce, transform and consume food.
+These emission sources are worth our attention, yet there is another culprit which receives far less than it deserves: the way we produce, transform and consume food.
 Agriculture puts excessive pressures on the land, water and climate system – accounting for almost a third of greenhouse gas emissions.

 When running our company and the Foundation, my brothers and I remain inspired by a saying that our dad Pietro used a long time ago: “Give people food that you would give to your own children.”